mozilla/shield-studies-addon-template/README.md

 - `addons-linter` with `.addonslinterrc`

-- ci with Travis OR CircleCi
+- ci with Travis OR CircleCi (TODO)

-- ability to do code coverage [TODO]
+- ability to do code coverage, using `grunt-istanbul` and `[freaktechnik/istanbul-jpm](istanbul-jpm)`

 - uses Grunt to do some of the heavy lifting.
 Sorry if you hate Grunt.
+[I do as well](#1).

+- TODO:  Allow better build of React type things for front ends

 ## General Setup and Install